 Needless to say, you won’t find these benefits on a no-annual-fee card, or even a more modestly priced card.
 So while an annual fee of $100, $500, or even more may give you sticker shock, you have to do the math.

 Lounge Access and More

-Even an occasional traveler can squeeze hundreds of dollars in extra value out of a big-fee card.
-It starts with credits that cover Global Entry or TSA PreCheck registration.
+Even an occasional traveler can squeeze hundreds of additional dollars in extra value out of big-fee cards.
+It often starts with credits that cover Global Entry or TSA PreCheck registration – a common benefit on travel credit cards these days.
 These programs are your pass to skip the long lines at airport security and immigration.
-You get this perk with top-dollar cards like the Chase Sapphire Reserve and American Express Platinum as well as some cheaper cards, including one no annual fee card.
+You get this perk with top-dollar cards like the Chase Sapphire Reserve and American Express Platinum as well as some cheaper cards.

 Seeing as a Global Entry membership costs $100 for five years, your effective annual fee on a card like the Chase Sapphire Reserve or American Express Platinum card is getting even lower.

 One big reason why travelers can stomach the $550 annual fee on the Platinum Card from American Express is unbeatable lounge access.
 That includes Priority Pass access to 1,000-plus airport lounges worldwide, Delta Sky Club access when you’re flying Delta that day, and entry to the top-notch American Express Centurion Lounges.